-Strategic objective Municipal KPA Responsible Department Key Performance Indicator Unit of measurement Ward Target 2022/23 Target 2023/24 Target 2024/25 Target 2025/26 Target 2026/27 residents and visitors can work, live and play without threat to themselves or their properties. annually by 30 June for support with fire brigade services Contribute to the creation of communities where residents and visitors can work, live and play without threat to themselves or their properties.
+Strategic objective Municipal KPA Responsible Department Key Performance Indicator Unit of measurement Ward Target 2022/23 Target 2023/24 Target 2024/25 Target 2025/26 Target 2026/27 Contribute to the creation of communities where residents and visitors can work, live and play without threat to themselves or their properties.
+Safety and Security Community Services Review and sign a MOU with the Department of Defense annually by 30 June for support with fire brigade services MOU reviewed and signed by 30 June All 1 1 1 1 1 Contribute to the creation of communities where residents and visitors can work, live and play without threat to themselves or their properties.
 Safety and Security Community Services Review the disaster management plan that includes contingency plans and submit to Council by 30 June Disaster management plan reviewed and submitted to Council by 30 June All 1 1 1 1 1 Provision of access to all basic services rendered to residents within the available resources.
 Basic Services and Infrastructure Development Community Services Conduct quarterly housing consumer education programs Number of housing consumer education programs 3 conducted All 4 4 4 4 4 Provision of access to all basic services rendered to residents within the available resources.
 Basic Services and Infrastructure Development Community Services Conduct a quarterly verification of the housing needs register Number of verifications of the housing needs register conducted All 4 4 4 4 4 Provision of access to all basic services rendered to residents within the available resources.
 Basic Services and Infrastructure Development Community Services Review the Human Settlement Plan and submit to Council by 30 June Human Settlement Plan reviewed and submitted to Council by 30 June All 1 1 1 1 1 Provision of access to all basic services rendered to residents within the available resources.
 Basic Services and Infrastructure Development Community Services 60% of the maintenance budget of waste management spent by 30 June ((Actual expenditure divided by the approved budget) x100) % of the budget spent by 30 June ((Actual expenditure divided by the approved budget) x100) All 60.00% 60.00% 60.00% 60.00% 60.00% Contribute to the creation of communities where residents and visitors can work, live and play without threat to themselves or their properties.
-Basic Services and Infrastructure Development Community Services 60% of approved budget spent by 30 June for the maintenance of buildings in the Emthanjeni municipal area {(Actual expenditure divided by the total approved budget) x 100} % of the budget spent by 30 June ((Actual expenditure divided by the approved budget) x100) All 60.00% 60.00% 60.00% 60.00% 60.00% Contribute to the creation of communities where residents and visitors can work, live and play without threat to themselves or their properties.
-Safety and Security Community Services Submit a business plan to potential funders for the upgrading of the Fire Brigade by 30 June Business plan submitted by 30 June All 1 1 1 1 1 Provision of access to all basic services rendered to Basic Services and Infrastructure Community Services 70% of approved budget spent by 30 June for the % Of approved budget All n/a 70.00% 70.00% 70.00% 70.00%
+Basic Services and Infrastructure Development Community Services 60% of approved budget spent by 30 June for the maintenance of buildings in the Emthanjeni municipal area {(Actual expenditure divided by the total approved budget) x 100} % of the budget spent by 30 June ((Actual expenditure divided by the approved budget) x100) All 60.00% 60.00% 60.00% 60.00% 60.00% Contribute to the creation of communities where residents and visitors can work, live and play without Safety and Security Community Services Submit a business plan to potential funders for the upgrading of the Fire Brigade by 30 June Business plan submitted by 30 June All 1 1 1 1 1